BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/README.md

 ## Overview

 Welcome to my course!
-My name is Michael and I will lead you through this course.
+My name is Michael and I will lead you through this content.

 The title of this course is reactive architecture and UX patterns.
 As those are pretty broad terms let be elaborate a bit on the scope and target audience.